THEME OF THE BIBLE - THE KINGDOM OF GOD

 What happened to the proclamation made by Jesus Christ and His 12 apostles, that the Kingdom of God (Heaven) is at hand?
 Did Jesus and His apostles fail to carry out that proclamation?
 Not at all.
 It will be fulfilled one day.
-In fact, it will be that next event to take place.
-Not the physical presence (second coming) of Jesus Christ to this earth when His feet touch the mount of olives.
+In fact, it will be that next event to take place, not the non Scriptual rapture, or the physical presence (second coming) of Jesus Christ to this earth when His feet touch the mount of olives.

 We are currently living in the dispensation of the grace of God.
 He is allowing us to walk in our own ways (Acts 14:16).
 What that means is He is not requiting us for the good or bad things we do at the present moment, like He did in the past.
 For example: He took the lives of Ananias and his wife Sapphira, for lying.
 God's righteous judgement (to set things right) was immediate.
 Now by His grace, He is not acting but is keeping track of everyone since the close of the book of Acts.
 We are living in a parenthetical (period of grace until the next event).